ChicoState/UX-BlueConnect/phaseIII/README.md

 ## Methods

-!!!
-Describe research methods you used to discover new insights, which explains the purpose of each.
-Provide enough detail that someone would be able to faithfully reproduce your research. !!!

-The research method done during this phase was the Usability Test.
-This Usability Test was conducted through this [Protocol](../phaseIII/Protocol.pdf) and data was collected via a spreadsheet (In Findings).
+The research method for Phase III was a Usability Test (n = 6) done on the BlueConnect Prototype.
+The [Protocol](../phaseIII/Protocol.pdf) was used by the moderator to conduct the test and data was collected via a [Spreadsheet](https://docs.google.com/spreadsheets/d/1luWYVmIG-7Ci7HbFj4Ql9mjTNEpF34J8a3IvDMtyEwY/edit?usp=sharing).
+Below the Protocol will be broken down to assess the methodology of the Usability Test.

-In this usability test the participants (n = 6)

-Describe the methodology so it can be replicated (all the steps described and break down the protocol with reasoning).
-Quote given task.

-or upload pdf of protocol and reference it.

 ## Findings